 Please click on the “Registration” link located in the top right-hand corner of the repository homepage.
 A registration form will open.
 Please fill in the requested information, and then click on the “Submit” button.

-Non-STTI members: Enter a preferred email address and create a password that is at least seven characters in length.
+Non-Sigma members: Enter a preferred email address and create a password that is at least seven characters in length.

 For detailed registration instructions, please refer to the appropriate user guide located on the “Get Started” tab.
 This tab is always visible in the menu bar at the top of the repository webpages.